Best time to visit Bali

 Whilst there is much less rain compared to the wet season, it still rains and sometimes storms during the dry season.
 Given the weather is so nice, it tends to be more crowded and expensive during Bali’s dry season – especially in July and August which are the peak tourist months.

-The advantage of travelling Bali’s dry season is that the weather is at it’s best, making it ideal for a tropical vacation filled with outdoor activities like swimming hiking, surfing, snorkelling and diving.
+The advantage of travelling Bali’s dry season is that the weather is at it’s best, making it an ideal tropical vacation destination for outdoor activities like swimming hiking, surfing, snorkelling and diving.

 Lightweight, breathable clothing made from natural fibres, plenty of sunscreen, and a hat are recommended.

-Best time to visit Bali for weather (May - October)
+Best time to visit Bali (May - October)

 Surfer riding a motorbike and bike Parking at Berawa Beach by Surgey Chuprin